Large-scale Video Object Segmentation

 Call for Paper

-We invite authors to submit unpublished papers (8-page ICCV format) to our workshop, to be presented at a poster session upon acceptance.
+We invite authors to submit unpublished papers (8-page ECCV format) to our workshop, to be presented at a poster session upon acceptance.
 All submissions will go through a double-blind review process.
-All contributions must be submitted (along with supplementary materials, if any) through the paper submission portal.
+Submission portal link will be announced later.

-Accepted papers will be published in the official ICCV Workshops proceedings and the Computer Vision Foundation (CVF) Open Access archive.
+Accepted papers will be published in the official ECCV Workshops proceedings and the Computer Vision Foundation (CVF) Open Access archive.

 Paper Submission Timeline